ices-taf/2022_HELCOM-BLUES_spatial-vms-data-layers/report_readme.md

 * kW fishing hours
 * Fishing hours

-### Anonimity
+### Anonymity

-Surface and subsurface area impacted, surface and subsurface SAR are not subject to anonimity constraints.
+Surface and subsurface area impacted, surface and subsurface SAR are not subject to anonymity constraints.

-Total weight, Total value, kW fishing hours and Fishing hours are subject to anonimity considerations.
+Total weight, Total value, kW fishing hours and Fishing hours are subject to anonymity considerations.

 ## b.
 Iii Provide the footprint of the grid cells that contain 90% of the highest fishing intensity of total fishing effort in the region.
 The resulting area or footprint can be defined as the core fishing grounds (or the smallest area that comprises 90% of the total swept area).